Columbia Zone

 The Dalles Pool:

 Closed for retention.
-Weekly checking showed two sub-legal sized, seven legal sized, and eight over-legal sized sturgeon released for two boats (seven anglers).
+Weekly checking showed seven sub-legal sized and five over-legal sized sturgeon released for two boats (seven anglers).

 John Day Pool: